Out and About – Grimley Brick and Gravel Pits

 These lakes were clearly popular with a group of cormorants that were perched on fence posts in the middle and in trees.
 I still find it hard to get my head round seeing what I think of as sea birds this far in land!

-As always while Chris concentrated on the birds, I kept getting side tracked by the insects.
+While trying to concentrate on the birds, I kept getting side tracked by the insects.
 There were quite a few large bumblebees buzzing around and the pussy willow was provided much needed sustenance to several, like this Red Tailed Bumblebee.

 While trying to get a decent photo of a buff tailed bumblebee, I spotted (no pun intended) this pair of 24 spot ladybirds.
 They were very small and the grass they were on was waving around in the breeze, hence the less than perfect photo.
 They were slightly less shiny than other ladybirds and look as if they have a fine covering of downy hairs, which would make them the 24 spot ones – a new one for me.